Google Local Search Glossary

 Candidate Documents – Documents associated with a particular location, they may be analyzed to identify snippets of text (where a snippet of text may be defined as a portion of a document or the entire document) that include information associated with the location, such as a full or partial address of the location, a full or partial telephone number associated with the location, and/or a full or partial name of a business associated with the location.
 Links from these may point to the authoritative document.
-Other signals may be viewed to determine which candidate document is the authoritative document amongst the group of candidates, such as domain names, business name used in anchor text, etc.
+Other signals may be viewed to determine which candidate document is the authoritative document amongst the group of candidates, such as domain names, the business name used in the anchor text, etc.

 Document Segmentation – A document may be segmented based on a visual model of the document.
-The visual model is determined according to an amount of visual white space or gaps that are in the document.
+The visual model is determined according to an amount of visual whitespace or gaps that are in the document.
 The visual model is used to identify a hierarchical structure of the document, which may then be used to segment the document.

-Geographic Signals – Information related to a geographic locations, such as full or partial mailing address or telephone number, or name of a business.
+Geographic Signals – Information related to a geographic location, such as full or partial mailing address or telephone number, or a name of a business.
 A page may be filled with different geographical signals, which are segmented from each other by visual gaps.
 Example: a web page may include a list of restaurants in a particular neighborhood and a short synopsis or review of each restaurant.
 Or, a page may be filled with multiple reviews of the same restaurant, and segmentation may be used to separate those.

 Indexing by Geographical Relevance – Indexing documents relevant to a geographical area by indexing, for each document, multiple location identifiers that collectively define an aggregate geographic region.
-When creating the index, the search engine may determine a set of geographical areas surrounding a geographical area relevant to a document and associate references to the set of geographical areas with the document index.
+When creating the index, the search engine may determine a set of geographical areas surrounding a geographical area relevant to a document and associated references to the set of geographical areas with the document index.

 Geographical Regions – With some local search engines, the local geographic region of interest is a region defined by a certain distance or radius from a starting location, such as a certain number of miles from a zip code or street address.
-Ideally, the local search engine should efficiently locate and return relevant results in the desired geographic region.
+Ideally, the Google local search engine should efficiently locate and return relevant results in the desired geographic region.

 Location Identifiers – Documents in a database may each be associated with a geographical region.
 The region may be specified by a location identifier associated with the document.
 Location identifiers might be derived from a model of the Earth’s surface using a hierarchical grid, such as the well known Hierarchical Triangular Mesh (HTM) model.